nutgmasson/gourmethiking/content/recipes/oregano-tomato-orzo.md

 - Lightweight pan
 - Wooden spoon to mix
 - Knife or penknife
-- Bowls to eat (you could always eat directly in the pot, not judgement here!)
+- Bowls to eat (you could always eat directly in the pot, no judgement here!)
 - Sporks or forks!

 ## Before trip